 What Your Student Should Bring

 All apartments are fully furnished.
 Each bedroom has an extra-long twin bed, dresser drawers and a desk for each resident.
 The living and dining room have tables and chairs, as well as a storage room.
-Kitchens include a stove, microwave, refrigerator and dishwasher.
+Kitchens include a stove, microwave, and refrigerator.
+Phase II apartments have a dishwasher.
 (Cookware, plates, cups and utensils are not included.)

 We recommend bringing the following: